 No wait.
 Let me watch that intro again.

 There’s an interview with Henry Lincoln a ‘historian’ who is a ‘frequent visitor’ of the Ashmolean.
 Almost got me there, In Search Of!
 Almost!
-Lincoln’s not an academic historian at all, nor even a respected amateur historian but a pseudohistorian who is best known for his theory about Jesus having been cribbed by Dan Brown for the Da Vinci Code.
+Lincoln’s not an academic historian at all, nor even a respected amateur historian but a pseudohistorian.
+He is best known for Dan Brown cribbing his theory about Jesus for the Da Vinci Code.

 Lincoln makes the interesting point that Carvnarvon sold the rights to the story of the tomb’s discovery to the Times, so the other papers needed the curse so they could write about the story obliquely.
 But, he says, this does not mean that there was no curse.
 He goes on to talk about Akhenaten, a pharaoh who sought to overthrow Egyptian polytheism in favour of a monotheistic worship of Aten, the sun.
 Basically, the priests waited until he died then reinstated the old religion.
 Lincoln also claims that the priests of Amun cursed Akhenaten to walk the Earth forever, and were not altogether keen on Akhenaten’s young successor, Tutankhamun.